50 Words or Less

 The Mizuno JPX923 Hot Metal irons sits in the middle of the new Hot Metal line up.
 At address, it has prototypical game improvement looks.
 The top line has a little weight but it looks slimmer thanks to contrasting finishes and heavy beveling.
 There’s a healthy amount of offset, but it’s nicely shaped.
 The blade is long enough to give you a little comfort without dwarfing the golf ball.

 One thing that stands out to me is the finish.
 Mizuno calls it White-Satin Brush.
 It’s not a fully-dull matte finish, but it’s not a shiny, high-glare chrome either.
 I think it gives the JPX923 Hot Metal a lot of appeal at address.
+If you prefer a larger footprint, check out the JPX923 Hot Metal HL irons HERE.

 Moving from the 4I to the PW, the blade length and offset smoothly diminish.
 You also get a slightly more rounded leading edge in the scoring irons.